Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_Horizon_for_Data_Governance/getting_started_with_horizon_for_data_governance_in_snowflake.md

 Now that we understand System Defined Roles, let's begin leveraging them to create a Test Role and provide it access to the Customer Order data we will deploy our initial Snowflake Horizon Governance features against.

-We will use the Useradmin Role to create a Test Role
+We will use the Useradmin Role to create a Data Analyst Role
 ```
 USE ROLE USERADMIN;